ydjjabt/Freebees/README.md

 - Users can add one item at a time with its physical address as location.
 - Users can remove an item from the map  when it becomes unavailable.
 - Users can use their location based on IP address.
+- Users can search the item by its name.

 ## In progress